-- 6.1 No tree work is proposed and protection measures have been specified to protect the Root Protection Area of all trees. - 6.2 Although preservation of Root Protection Areas is deemed to protect tree roots, in some cases buildings may need to be set further back to ensure the future sustainability of trees.
-If buildings are too close to trees, future occupiers may be likely to seek the reduction, or removal of trees, if they are cutting out excessive sunlight or providing a claustrophobic or threatening environment. - 6.3 Section 5.2.2 of BS 5837:2012 states that "an indication of potential direct obstruction of sunlight can be illustrated by plotting a segment with a radius from the centre of the stem equal to the height of the tree, drawn from due North West to due East, indicating the shadow pattern through the main part of the day."
-The shading pattern for the mature oak has been shown on the Tree Protection Plan.
-This shows that the new extension is outside the potential shading area. - 6.4 Provided the recommendations in this report are followed, the arboricultural impact of this development on existing trees will be minimal.
+6.1 No trees are proposed for removal and protection measures have been specified to protect the Root Protection Area of all retained trees.

+6.2 Although preservation of Root Protection Areas is deemed to protect tree roots, in some cases buildings may need to be set further back to ensure the future sustainability of trees.
+If buildings are too close to trees, future occupiers may be likely to seek the reduction, or removal of trees, if they are cutting out excessive sunlight or providing a claustrophobic or threatening environment.

+6.3 Section 5.2.2 of BS 5837:2012 states that "an indication of potential direct obstruction of sunlight can be illustrated by plotting a segment with a radius from the centre of the stem equal to the height of the tree, drawn from due North West to due East, indicating the shadow pattern through the main part of the day."
+Shading patterns for the oak, T7, has been shown on the plan.
+This shows that the extension is outside the potential shading area.

+6.4 Provided the recommendations in this report are followed, there will be no arboricultural impact resulting from construction of the extension.